zoxuli

 static site generators

-looking for other options , i discovered static site generators ( SSGs ) , which had the nice property that they were interfaced with using a text editor & a terminal window , which were more accessible to me . so i tried my best to learn the SSG Jekyll , but the documentation was too advanced for me at the time . i moved on to other projects for a while .
+looking for other options , i discovered static site generators ( SSGs ) , which had the nice property that they were interfaced with using a text editor & a terminal window , which was more accessible to me . so i tried my best to learn an SSG called Jekyll , but the documentation was too advanced for me at the time . i moved on to other projects for a while .

 a new problem